 “Toni was instrumental in 1997-98 when Pip (Scottie Pippen) missed the first 30-some games.
 He was Sixth Man (winner) in 1995-96.
 He was a terrific player and has been overlooked.”

 Finally, the Croatian sensation secured eternal fame with five Euroscar Player of the Year awards and four Mister Europa accolades.
 Kukoc retired from the NBA in 2006 while with Milwaukee Bucks.
+His son Marin Kukoc played for the University of Pennsylvania before retiring due to a back injury.

 8.Radivoj Korac|1938-1969|196 cm|F|Serbia